Dir En Grey

 Dir En Grey (stylized as DIR EN GREY and previously as Dir en grey) is a Japanese heavy metal band formed in February 1997 and currently signed to Firewall Div., a sub-division of Free-Will.
-With a consistent lineup of vocalist Kyo, guitarists Kaoru and Die, bassist Toshiya, and drummer Shinya, they have released eleven full-length albums.
+With a consistent lineup of vocalist Kyo, guitarists Kaoru and Die, bassist Toshiya, and drummer Shinya, they have released twelve full-length albums.
 Numerous stylistic changes have made the genre of their music difficult to determine, though it is generally considered to be a form of metal.
 Originally a visual kei band, the members later opted for more subtle attire, but have continued to maintain a dramatic image on stage.

 History

-1997–1999: Early career
+1995–1999: La:Sadie's, formation and major debut

 Dir En Grey was preceded by the independent rock band La:Sadie's, which was formed by vocalist Kyo and bassist Kisaki in November 1995.
-They were joined by guitarists Die and Shio, as well as drummer Shinya and made their live debut on January 14, 1996.
+They were joined by guitarists Die and Shio, as well as drummer Shinya, and made their live debut on January 14, 1996.
 Shio seceded after three shows and Kaoru joined them in April 1996.
 After a very successful independent career and over 80 shows in one year of activity, La:Sadie's disbanded on January 15, 1997.
 The reasons for the disbandment are unknown, but later statements made by the individual members hint at disagreements between bassist Kisaki and the other members in regards to their status as an independent band.
 Kisaki said he was asked to leave the band and that he failed to take care of the other members, "I thought doing lots of good live shows would please the members, but I was wrong.
 By not giving them time to rest and deciding on recording schedules in between, I must have put a lot of stress and burden on them."
 After parting ways with Kisaki, members Kaoru, Kyo, Die and Shinya recruited bassist Toshiya and regrouped as a new band.
 After playing one show as a Kuroyume cover-band called "Deathmask" at the live house Nagano J on January 24, they officially formed Dir En Grey on February 2, 1997.